thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows you to display entities whose names start with the entered expression.
 These objects can be devices, assets, entity views, tenants, customers, dashboards, users, data converters, integrations, scheduler events, blob entities, rales or edges.

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Entity name" filter type.
-Then choose the entities type and enter an expression that will filter the names of the displayed entities - "Compressor".
+Then choose the entities type and enter an expression that will filter the names of the displayed entities.

 {% include images-gallery.html imageCollection="entity-name-1" %}

 This alias filters devices whose names start with "Compressor".

 Let's use an added alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity name" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add" and apply changes.
 The Entities table widget with alias that filters devices, which names start with ‘Compressor’, has been added.

 {% include images-gallery.html imageCollection="entity-name-2" %}